kderosha/advent-of-code/README.md

 Repository maintaining solutions for https://adventofcode.com/

 # Releases
-Releases are created with . notation versioning. <day>.<part>.<version>.
+Release versions are formatted with dot notation day.part.version enabling quick tagging of the day/part/patch of each solution.
 This enables easy viewing of changes over time as things get improved and patched.